Privacy Policy

 - Google Analytics by installing the Google Analytics Opt-out Browser Add-on

-If you are a California resident, you have additional rights under the California Consumer Privacy Act (CCPA):
+If you are a California resident, you have additional rights under the California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA):

 - Right to know what personal information is collected, used, shared, or sold